tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 </div>

 # Background
-One part of my capstone project was to create a web dashboard to control some LEDs using the <a href="https://www.onem2m.org/">oneM2M</a> IoT protocol.
-At the center of this oneM2M protocol is a backend server known as the oneM2M CSE.
-This CSE was essentially a message broker and datastore.
+This article is reusing the front end of a web-app that I created a few months ago for [my capstone project at Penn State](https://sites.psu.edu/lfshowcasefa22/2022/12/07/cellular-based-iot-using-onem2m-testing-for-conformance/).
+Part of this capstone project involved creating a web dashboard to control some LEDs using the <a href="https://www.onem2m.org/">oneM2M</a> IoT protocol.
+I also had to program a Thingy:91 to communicate with a backend server known as the oneM2M CSE.
+But for this article I am replacing oneM2M with AWS AppSync.

-My project used HTTP carrying JSON messages to communicate with the oneM2M CSE.
-Now that I'm migrating the dashboard to the cloud, I do not need the oneM2M communications anymore.
+If you're still curious about oneM2M and my work with IoT devices, you can checkout the original capstone project on [Penn State's Learning Factory website](https://sites.psu.edu/lfshowcasefa22/2022/12/07/cellular-based-iot-using-onem2m-testing-for-conformance/).

 # Step 1: Creating a DynamoDB Table
-Since I am no longer using the oneM2M, I now have to create a DynamoDB to store the state of the dashboard.
+Because I am no longer using oneM2M as my backend, I will need to create a Dynamo database to store the state of the dashboard.
-The dashboard allows users to control multiple Traffic Intersections.
-Each Traffic Intersection contains two traffic lights, which can be set to Red, Yellow, or Green.

 The DynamoDB table I created has the following settings:
 - Table name: `intersections`